As an Amazon Associate, Unique Camping + Marine earns from qualifying purchases.

 Dump 1 entire bottle of Unique Tank Cleaner into your 40 gallon black tank by pouring it through your toilet and let it sit in the tank for 12-72 hours.

-Note: No amount of Unique Tank Cleaner is too much, so feel free to use a whole bottle on a smaller tank or more on a larger tank.
+Note: No amount of Clean-It is too much, so feel free to use a whole bottle on a smaller tank or more on a larger tank.
 If you have questions, we are always willing to help you find the best solution for your RV.

 Open your black tank valve and dump your tank.

 CLOSE YOUR BLACK TANK VALVE.

 Always keep your black tank valve closed unless you’re dumping!

 It’s that simple!
 We recommend performing a deep clean on your black tank twice per year: once at the beginning of the RVing season and once at the end, or every 5-10 dumps for full-time RVers.
-Our already-assembled Biannual Tank Maintenance Pack includes everything you’ll need (except a rinsing wand) to deep clean your tank twice a year.
 If your RV is stationary and rarely moves, it's a good idea to perform a deep clean like this every 60 days since waste tends to accumulate because it never or rarely sloshes around.
 If this doesn’t solve the problem, feel free to contact us any time and we will try to help you solve the issue.